pengzell/mamo/_posts/2025-01-15-zetterberg.md

 </div>
 </div>

-Watch the Zetterberg Prize lecture where Per explains the premise of the MaMo project.
+Watch Per's Zetterberg Prize lecture where he explains the premise of the MaMo project.
 The lecture begins around the 4 minute mark.